richdait/portfolio/README.md

   <ul><li>Data exploration</li></ul>
   <ul><li>Data wrangling</li></ul>
   <ul><li>Data visualization: My part - a responsive and interactive data table with annotation answering the question, what extent does low income and location have an effect on access to fresh and nutritious food?</li></ul>
 * Socioeconomic factors such as transportation and income, indeed play at role in the accessibility of fresh and nutritious food.
 Low income families who are below the 200% federal income poverty level, unfortunately, are most impacted.
-While lack of transportation and income are barriers, distance compounds food accessibility even more.
+While lack of transportation and income are barriers, distance compounds food inaccessibility even more.

 ##### Check [repository](https://github.com/richdait/INFO-201-Final-Project) for a detailed project description and associated files.